rjmags1/algorithms-practice/leetcode/33_search_in_rotated_sorted_array.md

 ```

 ## Notes
-- Key to this problem is recognizing that at least one half of a given binary search array is always going to be sorted when dealing with a rotated array.
+- Key to this problem is recognizing that at least one half of a given subarray is always going to be sorted when dealing with a rotated array.